 The Maldives has a non-convertible currency – Maldivian Rufiyaa – this cannot be purchased beforehand.
 One Rufiyaa is 100 Laari and is available in 500, 100, 50, 20, 10 and 5 Rufiyaa notes.
 The US Dollar is accepted as legal tender throughout the Maldives.
 Should you arrive with no USD$ then other major international currencies can be exchanged at the Bank of Maldives Foreign Exchange counter located in the arrival hall.
 This is the only dedicated foreign exchange counter in the Maldives.
 It is advised not to exchange currency in Male where bank queues are common and waiting time lengthy.

-All foreign currency will be exchanged for local currency MVR.
+Only major foreign currency will be exchanged for local currency MVR.
 Hold on to your exchange receipt as you will need to present this upon departure at the exchange counter if you wish to change local currency back to foreign currency.

 3. Paying in USD$